Montgomery Van Wart: Leadership

 Van Wart has extensively investigated mainstream leadership and drawn comparisons with public-sector (administrative) leadership.
 He also tested the utility of the full range leadership theory of Bernard Bass by analyzing a very large government data set.
 Results of his study indicated the significance of transactional and transformational leadership in the federal government, and found transformational leadership to be slightly more important even after shifting one important factor, individualized consideration, back to the transactional model.
 He published a paper in 2013 focused on the overarching insights, particularly those of particular importance to leaders in administrative positions in the public sector, and provided a review based on the major findings of the organizational leadership literature.

 Van Wart published a book in 2005 entitled, Dynamics of Leadership in Public Service: Theory and Practice, and discussed the competencies needed by organizational leaders at all levels.
 Furthermore, the book provides a comparative review regarding the theoretical literature on leadership from a public sector perspective.
 In his book entitled Leadership in Public Organizations: An Introduction, he explored major theories and approaches of leadership, and also investigated the applied leadership competencies.
 Working with a team of others, he has published a series of articles on e-leadership.

+One of his more recent research areas is virtual leadership.
+Virtual leadership examines the skills necessary for successful management in the virtual age in which he argues it is far more complex and challenging than commonly thought.
+A second more recent area is examining the various styles of political leadership.